hirosystems/docs/docs/clarinet/how-to-guides/how-to-set-up-local-development-environment.md

 title: Set up the local development environment
 ---

-[Clarinet][] is a local Clarity runtime packaged as a command-line application.
+[Clarinet](../introduction.md) is a local Clarity runtime packaged as a command-line application.
 It's designed to facilitate rapid smart contract development, testing, and deployment.

+Clarinet is a tool to build decentralized protocols and applications using Stacks Blockchain.
+These protocols and applications are called Smart contracts.
+On Stacks blockchain, these smart contracts are written in a programming language called [Clarity](https://clarity-lang.org/).

+Clarinet is designed to provide a productive way for blockchain and front-end developers to work on smart contracts.

 Clarinet consists of two components: